eclipse-rdf4j/rdf4j-doc/site/content/documentation/programming/spin/index.md

 </table>

 # Limitations
 The SpinSail attempts to only run relevant rules by detecting if data related to the rule has changed.
 This is only done by checking if any of the subjects in the added data have the type required by the rule.
-There is no analysis of the query, so if your query more more than a simple `?a ex:pred ?b`then you will run into incomplete inference.
+There is no analysis of the query, so if your query contains more than a simple `?a ex:pred ?b` then you will run into incomplete inference in the face of updates.

 An example of a rule that will lead to incomplete inference results in the face of updates: